OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/1.1/en/openchain-security-specification-1.1-draft.md

 ## 3.3 - Open Source Software Content Review And Approval

-### 3.3.1 - Software Bill of Material (SBOM)
+### 3.3.1 - Software Bill of Materials (SBOM)

 A process shall exist for creating and maintaining a bill of materials that includes each Open Source Software component from which the Supplied Software is comprised.

 #### Verification Material(s):

-- 3.3.1.1: A documented procedure ensuring for all Open Source Software used in the Supplied Software is continuously recorded across the lifecycle of the Supplied Software.
-This may include an archive of all Open Source Software used in the Supplied Software;
+- 3.3.1.1: A documented procedure ensuring all Open Source Software used in the Supplied Software is continuously recorded across the lifecycle of the Supplied Software.
+This includes an archive of all Open Source Software used in the Supplied Software;
 - 3.3.1.2: Open Source Software Component Records for the Supplied Software that demonstrates the documented procedure was properly followed.

 #### Rationale: